 Send text and receive synthesized voice results as mp3 or wav.

 Text-to-speech ("TTS") is available through the Tywi API in 45 languages.
-TTS is used as the last step in voice-to-voice translation, and is the first step for the blind to read text or hear subtitles in a conference.
-More good news about TTS is that the international (non-American English) computer voices available through this API are quite attractive.
+TTS is used as the last step in voice-to-voice translation, and is the first step for the visually impaired to read text or hear subtitles in a conference.
+More good news about TTS is that the international computer voices available through this API are quite attractive.
 Gone are the days of choppy, stilted speech.
 This text-to-speech is so nice that is used as narration for Tywi's video translation feature.

 Web Conferencing and Collaboration Tools

 Add web tools for sharing screen, camera, files, audio, video, and telephone connection.